Student travel insurance deals

 Here are the main things we'd recommend including in your travel insurance policy:

-• £1,500 in case of loss of baggage – If you're convinced that your Primarni clothes probably aren't worth this much, then you could go for a policy that offers a bit less.
+- £1,500 for lost baggage – If you're convinced that your Primarni clothes aren't worth this much, then you could go for a policy that offers a bit less.
 But definitely, get covered for lost baggage.
-It happens a lot more often than you'd think.
+It happens a lot more than you'd think.
 And even if your baggage turns up later, you can usually claim for the new clothes you had to buy in the meantime.

-• £250 in case of loss of cash It can be hard to find a policy that will dish out much more than this amount when it comes to loss of cash.
+- £250 for lost cash – It can be hard to find a policy that will dish out much more than this amount when it comes to loss of cash.
 This is largely because carrying large amounts of money around with you isn't too smart.
 Grab yourself a decent credit card or debit card that doesn't impose charges on international withdrawals, so you can dip in as many times as you need to.

 Any policies offering less than this aren't really advised.
 And remember: paying a bit extra on your policy could save you thousands if the worst-case scenario happens.